Advertiser Disclosure:We may earn a commission from partner links on this site.

 Insurance is one of your largest fixed costs.
 5 For new carriers, premiums of $15,000-$22,000 per year are common.
 Even established operators pay $8,000-$14,000.
 Every dollar you save on insurance goes straight to your bottom line.

-Not all cost-reduction strategies are equal.
+Not all of these strategies are equal.
 Some save a few hundred dollars.
 Others save thousands.
 This guide ranks the most effective approaches by their typical impact on premiums.

 For background on coverage types and requirements, see our trucking insurance guide.
 For new carriers dealing with expensive first-year rates, see our new authority insurance guide.
 Use the insurance premium estimator to model your costs.